Coded Information Retrieval for Block-Structured DNA-Based Data Storage: Constructions and Finite- Achievability

-\begin{remark} For the symmetric case $s_1 = s_2 = k/2$, the proportional allocation reduces to $n_1 = n_2 = n/2$, and Proposition~\ref{prop:local_dominates_global} provides a significantly simpler proof of~\cite[Lemma~2]{abraham2024covering} for the two files case.
+\begin{remark} For the symmetric case $s_1 = s_2 = k/2$, the proportional allocation reduces to $n_1 = n_2 = n/2$, and Proposition~\ref{prop:local_dominates_global} provides a significantly simpler proof of~\cite[Lemma~2]{abraham2024covering} for the two-file case.
 The Abraham et al.\ proof proceeds via an explicit Markov chain construction with transition matrices and absorbing state analysis.
-Our proof reduces the comparison to a single pointwise inequality on subset counts, established via a direct combinatorial argument. \end{remark}
+Our proof expresses both expected retrieval times as the mean of a single convex function of a hypergeometric random variable, with the proportional allocation being exactly the choice that equalizes the two means. \end{remark}

 \begin{corollary} For $k \mid n$, the systematic global $[n,k]$ MDS code satisfies Conjecture~\ref{conj:hyperbola} for any partition $s_1 + s_2 = k$. \end{corollary}